espocrm/documentation/docs/development/metadata/record-defs.md

 Parameters:

-* disabled - disables an action;
+* disabled – disables an action;
-* allowed - allows an action for non-object scopes.
+* allowed – allows an action for non-object scopes;
+* implementationClassName – a class name, should implement `Espo\Core\MassAction\MassAction`.

 ## actionsDisabled